 Credit risk is the risk that a counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
 The Group is exposed to credit risk from its operating activities (primarily for trade receivables and cash and cash equivalents, but also from banking in foreign jurisdictions).
-See Note 20 for the aging analysis of trade receivables and Note 4 for additional information regarding the Accendo Bank bankruptcy.
+See Note 20 for the aging analysis of trade receivables.